foxBMS/foxBMS-documentation/doc/sphinx/software_documentation/faq/faq.rst

 How to add/remove temperature sensors?
 --------------------------------------

-To remove one temperature sensor, the first step is to change:
+To add one temperature sensor, the first step is to change:

 .. code-block:: C